microsoft/r-server-loan-credit-risk/data-scientist.md

 <div class="sql">
 <p></p>
-In this solution, the final scored database table in SQL Server XXX.
+In this solution, the final scored database table `Scores` is created in SQL Server.
 This data is then visualized in PowerBI.
 <p></p>
 </div>
 <div class="hdi">